DONATE

 Research

-Collecting data about the causes and prevalence of visual impairment and blindness helps us learn where our support is needed.
+Collecting data about the causes and prevalence of visual impairment and blindness helps us learn where our support is needed and develop effective solutions.

 About our in-house research team